mujahidkhanofficial/zovetica/srs.md

 • Pakistan Pet Care Market Reports (informal online sources)
 2. Overall Description
 2.1	Product Perspective
 Zovetica is a new standalone mobile application.
-It integrates Firebase Authentication, Cloud Firestore, Cloud Messaging, and optional Dialogflow-based AI.
+It integrates Supabase Authentication, Database, and Realtime features.
 It fills the gap of missing centralized pet healthcare apps in Pakistan.
 The system functions independently and does not depend on any previous system.
 2.2	Product Functions
 Major functions include:
 • Doctor registration and professional profile management